LucaStengel/grafana-dashboard-display/README.md

 # Mein Projekt

-This project displays a grafana dashboard in full display mode on a Raspberry Pi 3b+.
+This project displays a grafana dashboard in full display mode on a Raspberry Pi 3b+, with Raspbian OS Lite 32bit installed.

 # Setup